 A STA may send at least one protected or unprotected keepalive frame (such as Data frame, PS-Poll frame, or Management frame) per BSSMaxIdlePeriod, as indicated in the Idle Options field.
 When a STA transmits an unprotected keepalive frame, it shall use a frame that has 48-bit TA and RA fields.

-35.3.7.1.4 Power state after enablement When a link becomes enabled for a STA that is affiliated with a non-AP MLD after successful MLD association with (Re)Association Request/Response frames transmitted on that link, the power management mode of the STA, immediately after the acknowledgement of the (Re)Association Response frame, is active mode.
+35.3.7.1.4 Power state after enablement When a link becomes enabled for a STA that is affiliated with a non-AP MLD after successful association with an AP MLD with (Re)Association Request/Response frames transmitted on that link, the power management mode of the STA, immediately after the acknowledgement of the (Re)Association Response frame, is active mode. (#10270)

-When a link becomes enabled for a STA that is affiliated with a non-AP MLD after successful MLD association with (Re)Association Request/Response frames transmitted on another link or after successful TID-to-link mapping negotiation with TID-To-Link Mapping Request/Response frames transmitted on another link, the power management mode of the STA, immediately after the acknowledgement of the (Re)Association Response frame or of the TID-To-Link Mapping Response frame, is power save mode, and its power state is doze.
+When a link becomes enabled for a STA that is affiliated with a non-AP MLD after successful association with an AP MLD with (Re)Association Request/Response frames transmitted on another link or after successful TID-to-link mapping negotiation with TID-To-Link Mapping Request/Response frames transmitted on another link, the power management mode of the STA, immediately after the acknowledgement of the (Re)Association Response frame or of the TID-To-Link Mapping Response frame, is power save mode, and its power state is doze. (#10270)

 35.3.18 Enhanced multi-link multi-radio operation